 - STATE BOARD OF EDUCATION (SBE)

-constitutionally created, 15 member governing authority for the state's
+A constitutionally created, 15 member governing authority for the state's public

 - SUPERINTENDENT OF PUBLIC INSTRUCTION

-constitutional officer appointed by and subject to policies established
+A constitutional officer appointed by and subject to policies established by SBE.

 - SYSTEMIC CHANGE